-As the Missoula County Attorney, Kirsten oversees 20 attorneys who are responsible for criminal prosecutions, youth court proceedings, Special Victims Unit cases, child protection cases, involuntary commitments, guardianships, junk vehicles, community decay and others.
-Additionally, the County Attorney’s Office serves as legal advisor to the Board of County Commissioners, the Health Department, Community and Planning Services and all other county departments.
+The Missoula County Attorney is an elected position for a four-year term.
+The Missoula County Attorney’s Office serves as legal advisor to the Board of County Commissioners, all elected officials of Missoula County, the Health Department, Community and Planning Services and all other county departments.

 The Missoula County Attorney's Office handles all general civil litigation matters for Missoula County including land use, employment issues, property tax, election issues and contracts.
 Additionally, the office enforces zoning and building code violations.